ChaeWonKong/chaewonkong.github.io/_posts/2020-08-25-react-forceUpdate.md

 image: "https://images.unsplash.com/photo-1590595906931-81f04f0ccebb?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=2250&q=80"
 ---

-# How to Implement React forceUpdate in Functional Component
 Usually we modify states to update and re-render a component.
 It satisfies us mostly.
 But sometimes, we have to re-render the component manually.

 Long long time ago, there were class-based components and they had something called forceUpdate.
 When you call forceUpdate function, it manually updated the component and make it to re-render.